RunLLM/gitbook/llms.md

 response.get()
 ```

 Operator `vicuna` takes in two arguments: an input message and an optional configuration dictionary.
 Within the dictionary, you can include a key called "prompt" which is used to give LLM some context of the input message.
 You can also specify any customizable parameters supported by the LLM.
 In this case, "max_new_tokens" specifies the maximum number of tokens that Vicuna will generate.
-For more information on the parameters supported by each LLM and their default values, please refer to the [LLM documentation](https://docs.aqueduct.ai/llms/).
+For more information on the parameters supported by each LLM and their default values, please refer to the [LLM package documentation](https://docs.aqueducthq.com/api-reference/aqueduct-llm-reference/package-aqueduct-llm).

 `response` returned by `vicuna()` is an Aqueduct artifact, which can be used as input to other operators in your workflow.